tvdboom/ATOM/docs_sources/api/data_cleaning/imputer.md

 !!!tip
     Use atom's [nans](../../ATOM/atomclassifier/#data-attributes) attribute
-    for an overview of the missing values in the dataset.
+    for an overview of the number of missing values per column.

 <br>